rust-lang/log/rfcs/0000-structured-logging.md

 #### Object safety

 `Source` is not object-safe because of the provided adapter methods not being object-safe.
-The only required method, `visit`, is safe though, so an object-safe version of `Source` that forwards this method can be reasonably written in a similar way to the object-safe `ErasedVisit`:
+The only required method, `visit`, is safe though, so an object-safe version of `Source` that forwards this method can be reasonably written:

 ```rust
 #[derive(Clone, Copy)]